 Okay, so that’s how you claim deductions.
 But what sorts of things can you actually claim?

+Donations basically fall into two categories: cash and physical things.
 If you’re giving money to an organization – whether it’s by credit card, PayPal, check, texting, or straight cash – make sure you keep a record of it.
 This isn’t as cumbersome as it sounds.
-Bank transactions will be available for pretty much everything except, obviously, cash, but in any case the organization will probably be more than happy to make a record of your donation.
+Bank transactions will be available for pretty much everything except, obviously, cash.
+In most cases, the organization can also provide a record of your donation.

-Getting a deduction amount for cash donations is simple: it’s just the amount you donated.
+Getting a deduction amount for cash donations is simple.
+It’s just the amount you donated.
 But what do you do when you’re donating things like clothes, furniture, and so on?

-...the price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell, and both having reasonable knowledge of all the relevant facts.
+You have to use the fair market values of these types of items.
+The IRS defines fair market value as “the price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell, and both having reasonable knowledge of all the relevant facts.”